-Inspections 6.1
+6.1 Inspections

-Unite will implement a series of internal site inspections which will be undertaken monthly by the city teams on the AUDIM system.
+Unite will implement a series of internal site inspections which will be undertaken monthly by the city teams on the AVA system.
 The question set and scoring has been devised to ensure the appropriate weighting for relevant statutory requirements.
 These will be reviewed on a regular basis.
-The outcomes, scoring and actions are reviewed by directors, area managers and city teams on a monthly basis and appropriate action undertaken.
+The outcomes, scoring and actions are reviewed by directors, area managers and city teams monthly and appropriate action undertaken.